uwla/vue-data-table/README.md

 ### Action buttons

-We provide three components for the actions "view", "edit", and "delete".
+We provide three components for the actions `view`, `edit`, and `delete`.
 They use fontawesome and bootstrap.

 #### Default action buttons